RubenVasquezArr/Weather_forecast_case_study/README.md

-# Weather_forecast_case_stuty
+# Weather_forecast_case_study
- Comparison between forecasts for diferent days
+ Comparison between precipitation forecasts for different days for Cologne/ Bonn region in May 2024